【2026 Guide to Gum Disease】Cost, Symptoms, and Causes Explained

 Phase 3: Re-evaluation of Treatment Response

-The 6 to 8 weeks following initial therapy are the critical period for tissue healing:
+The 6 to 8 weeks following treatment is the critical window for tissue healing:

 - Healing Indicator Check: Re-measuring pocket depths and the Bleeding on Probing (BOP) index.
-If pockets have shrunk and bleeding has stopped, the patient can transition to the maintenance phase.
+If pockets have shrunk and bleeding has stopped, the patient enters the maintenance phase.

-- Determining Next Steps: If pockets deeper than 5-6mm persist with active inflammation, surgical intervention must be considered.
+- Determining Next Steps: If pockets deeper than 5-6mm persist with ongoing inflammation, surgical intervention may be considered.

-- Periodontal Flap Surgery: A minimally invasive procedure where the gum tissue is gently lifted to allow the dentist to perform thorough cleaning under direct vision and reshape irregular bone contours.
+- Periodontal Flap Surgery: A minimally invasive procedure where the gums are folded back to provide a direct view for thorough root debridement and reshaping of irregular bone contours.

-- Periodontal Regeneration: For specific bone defects, dentists can implant bone grafts or place Guided Tissue Regeneration (GTR) membranes.
-This stimulates the regrowth of lost periodontal tissues and strengthens the foundation of the tooth.
+- Periodontal Regeneration: For specific bone defects, artificial bone grafts or Guided Tissue Regeneration (GTR) membranes can be placed to stimulate the regrowth of lost periodontal tissue and strengthen the foundation.

-Gum disease is a chronic condition that can easily recur if bacteria are allowed to accumulate again:
+Periodontal disease is a chronic condition that can easily recur if bacteria accumulate again:

-- High-Frequency Follow-ups: Patients in recovery are advised to undergo professional check-ups and cleanings every 3 to 4 months, rather than the traditional six-month interval.
+- High-Frequency Follow-ups: Recovered patients are advised to have professional check-ups and cleanings every 3 to 4 months, rather than the traditional six-month interval.

-- Long-term Monitoring: Continuous monitoring of gum recession and changes in the bite (occlusion) ensures that treatment results remain stable and extends the functional life of your natural teeth.
+- Long-term Monitoring: Regular monitoring of gum recession and bite changes ensures stable results and extends the lifespan of natural teeth.

 How Can You Prevent Periodontal Disease?